GfSE/SAF-Specification/stakeholders.md

 * Which functions will the system provide?

   ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
+* Which interface design items are on an interface of a physical architecture element?

+  ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
 * Which interface partners does a SW item have?

   ***Rationale:  In my role, I need to implement interfaces with my SW subsystem, if necessary.***
 * Which modes and states does the system have?

   ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
+* Which standards, protocols and format specifications are associated with a specific interface?

+  ***Rationale:  In my role., i need to implement them.***
 * Who are the Stakeholders involved in the intended solution?

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***